 Dear friends, we all know pretty much about Building Information Modeling (BIM) by now.
-BIM over the last decade and half has totally transformed the construction industry.
-The way construction industry worked during 1990’s and the way it works now is totally a contrast when one compares some aspects of designing, drawings generation, communication, collaboration etc. So where is the BIM heading to when the world of Information Technology (IT) is heading towards Artificial Intelligence (AI).
+BIM over the last decade and a half has totally transformed the construction industry.
+The way construction industry worked during 1990’s and the way it works now is totally a contrast when one compares some aspects of designing, drawing generation, communication, collaboration, etc. So where is BIM heading to when the world of Information Technology (IT) is heading towards Artificial Intelligence (AI).
 Is ‘BIM’ an ‘AI’ or can it be ‘AI’?

 So what is AI?
 As per the definition on Wikipedia, “Artificial intelligence (AI, also machine intelligence, MI) is intelligence exhibited by machines, rather than humans or other animals (natural intelligence, NI).
 In computer science, the field of AI research defines itself as the study of “intelligent agents”: any device that perceives its environment and takes actions that maximize its chance of success at some goal.
-Colloquially, the term “artificial intelligence” is applied when a machine mimics “cognitive” functions that humans associate with other human minds, such as “learning” and “problem solving”
+Colloquially, the term “artificial intelligence” is applied when a machine mimics “cognitive” functions that humans associate with other human minds, such as “learning” and “problem solving”.

-From this statement, AI involves cognitive functions similar to that of human minds.
-Cognition means – “the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.”
+From this statement, AI involves cognitive functions similar to that of human minds: cognition means – “the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.”

 So, does BIM have any of these qualities to satisfy the claim an AI?